spiffe/tornjak/docs/quickstart/README.md

 In this tutorial, we will show how to configure Tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
 This is heavily inspired by the [SPIRE quickstart for Kubernetes](https://spiffe.io/docs/latest/try/getting-started-k8s/).

 This tutorial will get you up and running with Tornjak in two steps:
+1. Setup
-1. Deployment
+2. Deployment
-2. Connecting to the Tornjak frontend
+3. Connecting

+## Step 0: Requirements

+We tested this quickstart with the following requirements:
+ - Minikube version 1.12.0
+ - Kubernetes version 1.18.3
+ - Docker version 20.10.23

 ## Step 1: Setup SPIRE k8s quickstart tutorial